 Statistics show that contextual emails (such as transactional and trigger-based campaigns) have an average open rate of around 50%, whilst newsletters have an average open rate of around 22%.

-A more recent study analyzed over 8,000 email campaigns and found that, on average, trigger-based campaigns had a click through rate that was X% higher than newsletter campaigns.
+A more recent study analyzed over 8,000 email campaigns and found that, on average, trigger-based campaigns had a click through rate that was quite a bit higher than newsletter campaigns.
 Even more interesting, this study showed that triggered campaigns with personalized, dynamic content outperformed newsletters by 300%.

 4 Market-leading examples of behavioral email marketing in the wild